thebaldgeek/thebaldgeek.github.io/C-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/norsatondish.png" height="320">

 If not already, place the dish pretty much in its final resting place.
 It should be level at the base in both axis.
-This is important because as you track in elevation, you don't an an azimuth component creeping in as it will move you off signal.
+This is important because as you track in elevation, you don't want an azimuth component creeping in as it will move you off signal.

 Don't secure the dish to the ground yet, you will need to pivot it to find the middle of the orbit.
 Look at the graph and see where the satellite is in its orbit and move the dish left and right while looking at the waterfall to find the edges of the signal.